 The South Jordan Public Works building is now open for normal business hours.
 We still encourage residents to do business online when possible.
 All essential public functions at this building can be done online or by calling 801-446-HELP(4357).

-The cemetery office will remain open by appointment only.
-Please email Kyle Bowen at firstname.lastname@example.org or call 801-446-HELP(4357) to set up an appointment.
+The cemetery office is now open for walk-ins.
+Please email Kyle Bowen at email@example.com or call 801-446-HELP(4357) if you would like to set up an appointment.

 Grants and Resources for Businesses

 We at the City are rooting for you and your staff as well.
 We want to make you aware of the County’s fact sheets regarding Code Orange Guidelines for how some businesses may reopen on May 1, 2020.
 You’ll find links to those below.